ArminKardan/quickengine/2-0-adminpanel.md

 - [SHA256](https://qepal.com/docs/1-12-qe-javascript-globals-sha256.md) — Hash functions.
 - [sleep](https://qepal.com/docs/1-12-qe-javascript-globals-sleep.md) — Async delay.
 - [udb](https://qepal.com/docs/1-15-qe-nodejs-udb.md) If wee need to connect to the MongoDB database of XWebsite (Available to [topuser](https://qepal.com/docs/1-15-qe-xwebsite-xdb.md).

+###  GAPI (Both Browser & Server Side RestAPI communication)
+- [GAPI](https://qepal.com/docs/1-15-qe-back-gapi.md) — If we need to send/receive data with backend (for example mongodb) by RestAPI after page has been created we use GAPI system.
+Note that it cannot communicate with workers.

+###  Nexus Methods (Both Browser & Server Side)
-- [xdb](https://qepal.com/docs/1-15-qe-xwebsite-xdb.md) If wee need to connect to the MongoDB database of XWebsite (Available to [topuser](https://qepal.com/docs/) and [middleuser](https://qepal.com/docs/)).
+- [Nexus Find](https://qepal.com/docs/1-11-qe-nexus.md) — If we need to find available workers of some service.

-- [loginbyQE](https://qepal.com/docs/) If we need enduser to login to XWebsite by QE Authentication.
+- [Nexus API Send](https://qepal.com/docs/1-11-qe-nexus.md) — If we need to send a message to a worker using nexus and get it's response back.
-- [loginbyGoogle](https://qepal.com/docs/) If we need enduser to login to XWebsite by Google Authentication.
+- [Nexus Channel Send](https://qepal.com/docs/1-11-qe-nexus.md) — If we need to send a message to a worker using nexus and get it's response back.

-- [loginbyLinkedIn](https://qepal.com/docs/) If we need enduser to login to XWebsite by LinkedIn Authentication.
+- [Nexus Channel Receive](https://qepal.com/docs/1-11-qe-nexus.md) — If we need to send a message to a worker using nexus and get it's response back.

-- [loginbyGitHub](https://qepal.com/docs/) If we need enduser to login to XWebsite by GitHub Authentication.
+- [Nexus Direct Send](https://qepal.com/docs/1-11-qe-nexus.md) — If we need to send a message to a QE block using their JID and resource.

+###  Nexus Methods (Server Side)
-- [loginbyphone](https://qepal.com/docs/) If we need enduser to login to XWebsite by Phone Authentication (Only works in Persian language).
+- [Nexus Direct Receive](https://qepal.com/docs/1-11-qe-nexus.md) — If we need to send a message to a QE block using their JID and resource.
-- [changeenduser.image](https://qepal.com/docs/) If We need to change enduser's Profile Image (Note: it will change enduser's image all accross QE Echosystem)
-- [changeenduser.name](https://qepal.com/docs/) If We need to change enduser's Name (Note: it will change enduser's image all accross QE Echosystem)
-- [changeenduser.unit](https://qepal.com/docs/) If We need to change enduser's Monetary Unit (Note: it will change enduser's image all accross QE Echosystem)
-- [changeenduser.lang](https://qepal.com/docs/) If We need to change enduser's Primary language (Note: it will change enduser's image all accross QE echosystem)

-it also has third party library installation capability from `npm` from QE Explore manager.
+## Summary

+QE Admin Panel is a powerful and minimal environment that integrates seamlessly with QE infrastructure.
+It leverages reusable QE components, global functions, and Nexus/UDb features to create efficient, maintainable admin tools.